jeclarke/literary-word-count-app/README.md

 ## Overview

-This app does a word count of the combined works of Shakespeare, Tolstoy and Cervantes.
+This app does a word count of the some works of Shakespeare, Tolstoy and Cervantes.

 The purpose is a standard benchmark for a small batch job that can be used to verify a cluster is working as expected.